suwebdev/wats-lab-faq/first-question.md

 `Enter a file in which to save the key (/c/Users/you/.ssh/id_rsa):[Press enter]`

 Finally, you'll be prompted to enter a passphrase.
 This is a security feature and you will have to enter this passphrase when you connect to Github, so be sure to remember it.
-It can be as simple as a
+It can be as simple as a four digit pin number.

 `Enter passphrase (empty for no passphrase): [Type a passphrase]`

 `Enter same passphrase again: [Type passphrase again]`

+# Start SSH Agent and Add Keys

 [https://help.github.com/articles/connecting-to-github-with-ssh/](https://help.github.com/articles/connecting-to-github-with-ssh/)